Dickson

 Dickson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dickson's population showed high diversity with 31.1% born overseas and 26.4% speaking a language other than English at home.
-Christianity was the dominant religion, making up 25.3%.
-Judaism, at 0.7%, was slightly overrepresented compared to the Australian Capital Territory average of 0.5%.
+Dickson's population showed high cultural diversity, with 31.1% born overseas and 26.4% speaking a language other than English at home.
+Christianity was the predominant religion in Dickson, comprising 25.3%.
+Judaism, however, was overrepresented in Dickson at 0.7%, compared to 0.2% across Australian Capital Territory.

 Frequently Asked Questions - Diversity